 If you feel unsafe, call emergency services and ask for help.
 I had a neighborhood police officer in my old place who was extremely supportive and understanding when dealing with one of the flying monkeys my parents sent to violate our privacy and even threaten us.

-Local charities and shelters will be able to give you advice based on your situation and the legal situation in your country or state.
-They exist for a reason (that being the fact that escaping abuse is HARD!) so make use of their knowledge and services.
+Local charities and shelters will be able to give you advice tailored to your situation and information about how the legal system in your country or state can support/protect you.
+They exist for a reason (that being the fact that escaping abuse is HARD).
+So make use of their knowledge and services.

 “When people are highly traumatized, thinking through really complex arrangements like how exactly you’re going to leave a relationship that’s this violent and this frightening is really difficult to process,” (from: Women in abusive relationships can now access a step-by-step guide on how to flee)